Don Inverarity: Political career

 Elected in the 2006 Yukon election for Porter Creek South, Inverarity retained the seat for the Liberals following the retirement of former Liberal leader and Yukon Premier Pat Duncan from politics.
 Duncan, a three term incumbent, had held the seat since 1996.
 Inverarity served as an Official Opposition critic for Justice, Highways & Public Works, Economic Development, and Workers' Compensation Board portfolios.
 He was also a member of the Public Accounts Committee and Human Rights Act Review.

 During his time as MLA, Inverarity pushed successfully for the Yukon Government to update the Yukon Driver's License, due to concerns that the licenses were not considered an acceptable form of identification in other jurisdictions and were prone to forgery.

 Inverarity announced his intention to seek re-election in the 2011 election, but he was narrowly defeated by Mike Nixon of the Yukon Party.
-In that election, the Yukon Liberals lost their Official Opposition status and were reduced to third party.
+In that election, the Yukon Liberals lost their Official Opposition status and were reduced to a third party.